ivaniacono/kinotto/README.md

 NOTE: if you're running network-manager you will probably need to stop / disable it first to avoid your settings to be changed by the former without notice.

-A simple script that automates stopping network-manager and starting WPA supplicant is provided under the same folder.
+A simple script which automates stopping network-manager and starting WPA supplicant is provided under the same folder.
 WPA supplicant is required if managing a Wi-Fi network is desired.

 `# ./start_wpa_supplicant.sh wlan0`